coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_athena.md

 - **Query Result Reuse**: Reuse previously executed query results by setting an expiration time, which helps avoid re-scanning data for identical queries, particularly useful for regular reports or dashboards.

 - **JSON SerDe Library**: Use the JSON SerDe library to parse JSON data, enabling Athena to create a table for querying structured JSON data.

+## Enhancing Security and Access Control

+Athena integrates with **AWS Identity and Access Management (IAM)** for fine-grained access control, allowing you to define who can query data and access specific S3 data.
+Additional security measures include S3 bucket policies, SSL encryption for data in transit, and encryption for data at rest using options like SSE-S3, SSE-KMS, or client-side encryption.